Helping Artists Encounter Inspiration

 Larrivée is a boutique guitar builder based in Oxnard, California.
 The brand's goal is to provide affordable luxury instruments for its players.

-This e-commerce redesign for both desktop and mobile platforms involves reorganizing Larrivée's information architecture and navigation, adding a direct checkout process for all products, and overhauling the brand's design guide.
+This e-commerce redesign for both desktop and mobile platforms involves restructuring Larrivée's information architecture and navigation, adding a direct checkout process for all products, and overhauling the brand's visual design.

 Team